Guilford, Greensboro and High Point amend 'stay-at-home' order to address issues involving funerals, churches and auto and real estate sales

+The original order, which took effect Friday, was issued to limit the spread of the new coronavirus.

+The revised order, which also affects Gibsonville, Jamestown, Summerfield, Stokesdale, Oak Ridge, Whitsett, Sedalia and Pleasant Garden, took effect at 7 p.m.
+Monday.

-In YouTube video also release Monday, Jeff Phillips, chairman of the Guilford County Board of Commissioners, said the amendments are to clarify the following:
+In a video also released Monday, Jeff Phillips, chairman of the Guilford County Board of Commissioners, said the amendments clarify the following:

 • Up to 10 people will be allowed to attend funerals.